patybn3/Survey-Client/review.md

-**PROCESS**
-We skipped Sprint 3
 **QUESTIONS**
-What is public?
+- What are files added to public?
-How do we view console on Heroku?
+- How do we view console on Heroku?
-How do we view console on github.io?
+- How do we view console on github.io?

 **Bugs**
-Need message when no surveys entered for My Surveys (and all Surveys)
+- Need message when no surveys entered for My Surveys (and all Surveys)
+- Need Postman script for Take Survey

 **UI**
 - Put sign in / sign out next to each other so don't have to scroll to get to sign in